 - Collocation of RHD staff & students + collections

-- Expand quality and type of teaching spaces
+- Expand the quality and type of teaching spaces

 - Sense of community and improved amenity

-- Building & services efficiency, sustainability 5 Star Green Star
+- Building & services efficiency, the building has achieved a 5 Star Green Star rating

 The site is located in the heart of the University campus, surrounded by pedestrians and occupied buildings, several of which have heritage significance.